pulsepointinc/haproxy/doc/lua-api/index.rst

   :param integer port: must be an integer number in the range [1..64K].
   :returns: 1 or nil.

-  an address field extension permits to use the connect() function to connect to other stream than TCP.
+  An address field extension permits to use the connect() function to connect to other stream than TCP.
 The syntax containing a simpleipv4 or ipv6 address is the basically expected format.
 This format requires the port.

-  Other format accepted are a socket path like "/socket/path", it permits to connect to a socket. abstract namespaces are supported with the prefix "abns@", and finaly a filedescriotr can be passed with the prefix "fd@".
+  Other format accepted are a socket path like "/socket/path", it permits to connect to a socket.
+Abstract namespaces are supported with the prefix "abns@", and finally a file descriptor can be passed with the prefix "fd@".
   The prefix "ipv4@", "ipv6@" and "unix@" are also supported.
 The port can be passed int the string.
-The syntax "127.0.0.1:1234" is valid. in this case, the parameter *port* is ignored.
+The syntax "127.0.0.1:1234" is valid.
+In this case, the parameter *port* must not be set.

 .. js:function:: Socket.connect_ssl(socket, address, port)